faisalmemon/ios-crash-dump-analysis-book/examples/siri_crash_osx/siriCrashExplanation.md

 ## The Crash report

-Here is the crash report, suitably truncated for ease of demonstration:
+Here is the Crash Report, suitably truncated for ease of demonstration:

 ```
 Process:               SiriNCService [1045]